ivy-net/ivynet-docs/docs/client/IvynetCLICommands.md

 ### key

 provides methods to manage cryptographic keys.
-Ivynet does not require any key to interact with AVS's, so these command are not essential for ivynet.
+Ivynet does not require any key to interact with AVSs, so these command are not essential for ivynet.

 <!-- Commented out until deployments brought back in -->
 <!-- ## Key